Skip to main content

 4. Verify Synchronization

-As soon as you apply the manifest, ArgoCD detects the new Application resource and begins its work.
+Once you apply the manifest, ArgoCD detects this new Application resource and begins its work.

 1. Via the web interface: